Hold To Freedom

 Like and Share This:

 Peace.
 Love.
-Go Forth and Pray, Fast, and Give.
+Go Forth and Delight Yourself In The LORD.

 Back to Spiritual Warfare?